Xila-Project/Old_core/README.md

 ### Roadmap

 - Finish the documentation.
-- Comment proprely the code.
+- Comment properly the code.
 - Support LVGL graphics which would allow more flexibility, animations etc. But maybe require a more powerfull board with more memory/flash and ram (ESP32-WROVER or Teensy ?).
 - Port to ESP8266, ESP32-S3, Teensy ...
 - Change how registries works (JSON is handy but inappropriate for this project).